walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 4. Select **Next: Networking >** to move to the **Networking** tab.
 Confirm that **No access** is selected.

-    > **Note:** We will configure private endpoints to access our database later in the lab.
+    > **Note**: We will configure private endpoints to access our database later in the lab.

 5. Select **Review + Create**, then select **Create** to create the database.
 Wait for the deployment to complete.